André Burakovsky: Washington Capitals (2014–2019)

+Early in the 2016–17 season, Burakovsky was placed on a line with Bäckström and Marcus Johansson, colloquially named the "Tre Kronor line".
+However, after a brief stint on the team's top line, he found himself on the third line alongside Lars Eller and Brett Connolly in January 2017.
+On 22 January, against the Dallas Stars, Burakovsky scored the game's first goal for the fourth consecutive game, tying the NHL record for the most consecutive team games scoring the first goal.
+On 9 February, he suffered an upper body injury in a game against the Detroit Red Wings and missed 15 games, returning on 18 March.
+He finished the season with 12 goals and 35 points in 64 games.
+The Capitals once again made the playoffs, and for the second consecutive season, were eliminated by the Penguins in the second round.
+In 13 playoff games, Burakovsky marked three goals and six points.
+On 4 July, he agreed to a two-year, $6-million contract with the Capitals.

-On 4 July 2017, he agreed to a 2-year, $6-million contract with the Washington Capitals.
-During the 2017–18 season, on 24 October 2017, Burakovsky required surgery on his thumb after it was injured in a game against the Florida Panthers and was expected to miss six to eight weeks.
-He returned to the Capitals lineup on 8 December 2017 after missing 20 games.
+During the 2017–18 season, on 24 October, Burakovsky required surgery on his thumb after it was injured in a game against the Florida Panthers and was expected to miss six to eight weeks.
+He returned to the Capitals lineup on 8 December after missing 20 games.
+He appeared in 56 games, recording 12 goals and 25 points.
 Burakovsky was sidelined with an injury during the 2018 playoffs and missed the remainder of the Capitals first round against the Columbus Blue Jackets.
-After missing 10 playoff games, and going pointless upon returning, Burakovsky scored two goals in Game 7 against Andrei Vasilevskiy of the Tampa Bay Lightning to help send the Capitals to the 2018 Stanley Cup Finals.
+After missing ten playoff games, and going pointless upon returning, Burakovsky scored two goals in game seven against Andrei Vasilevskiy of the Tampa Bay Lightning to help send the Capitals to the 2018 Stanley Cup Final.
 He admitted to hiring a sports psychologist, saying, "I think when I'm doing something bad, I'm thinking about it for a long time, and it just sits in my head.
 That's something I have to work on in the summer."
-Despite his struggles, Burakovsky won the Stanley Cup with the Capitals on 7 June 2018 after beating the Vegas Golden Knights in five games in the Stanley Cup Finals.
+Despite his struggles, Burakovsky won the Stanley Cup with the Capitals on 7 June after beating the Vegas Golden Knights in five games in the Stanley Cup Final.
+In 13 playoff games, he scored two goals and six points.
+In 2018–19, he struggled to begin the season, going without a goal in the team's first eight games and being demoted to the team's fourth line.
+In December he was scratched from the lineup for nearly two weeks, sitting for four games.
+Upon his return, he slotted into the lineup on the third line alongside Eller and Connolly.
+In 76 games, he scored 12 goals and 25 points.
+The Capitals returned to the playoffs but failed to go far, getting knocked out in the first round by the Carolina Hurricanes.
+In seven playoff games, Burakovksy marked one goal and two points.